sadzo/revolut-growth-analytics/README.md

 - Realistic spending patterns
 - Funnel step tracking

-This ensures we can later perform product analytics and build dashboards without relying on sensitive real banking data.
+This ensures to later be able to perform product analytics and build dashboards without relying on sensitive real banking data.

 ### **Output Files**
 Generated and saved to: data/raw/